Skip to main content

 Logs explain.
 They do not prove.

-Traditional logs are written, stored, and controlled by the same systems and teams that operate the product.
+Traditional logs are created, stored, and controlled by the same systems that generate them.
 They can be altered, truncated, or lost.
-When an auditor, regulator, or legal team asks for evidence of what actually happened, you are left relying on trust in your own infrastructure.
-That is not enough.
+When proof is required, trust in your own infrastructure is not enough.

-• Human error: Misconfiguration, retention policies, or mistakes can erase or corrupt the record.
+• Human error: misconfiguration or retention policies can erase history.

 What is ImmutableLog